 The CGU Apartments have an emergency evacuation plan.
-Typically, the CCA apartments will conduct a minimum of two fire drills during January-December 2020.
-This year, the CCA apartments transitioned to new management and the dates and times of these fire drills were not documented for the new management team.
+Typically, the CCA apartments will conduct a minimum of two fire drills during January 2021-December 2021.
+The fire drills were conduct on September 8, 2021, and March 7, 2021, and fire alarm testing was conducted on December 10, 2021.
 The fire drills allow residents to become familiar with and practice their evacuation skills.